JorjaFox/website/content/_posts-old-blog/2013-11-25-girls-gone-wild-promo-pictures.md

     - tv
 ---

 You ready?
 You <em>really really</em> ready?
 Totally?
 I mean come on, are you ready?
 Eleven images from CBS for this week's CSI. <em>Eleven</em>.
 With Jorja.
-And a couple without, but <strong>eleven</strong>.
+And a couple without, but **eleven**.
 Eleeeeevvveeeeennn.

 [gallery ids="9420,9422,9421,9416,9415,9418,9414,9417,9412,9419,9413"]